iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 }
 ```

-### Longest Palindromic Substring
+### Longest Palindromic Subsequence

-**Given a string, determine the longest palindromic substring**
+**Given a string, determine the longest palindromic subsequence**

-Before we get into finding the longest palindromic substring we need to break this problem down into its pieces: We first need to see if we can get all substrings for a string.
-Once we are able to get all substrings of a string, we can check to see if that substring is a palindrome and then return the longest one.
+Before we get into finding the longest palindromic subsequence we need to break this problem down into its pieces: We first need to see if we can get all subsequence for a string.
+Once we are able to get all subsequences of a string, we can check to see if that subsequence is a palindrome and then return the longest one.

-- **Get all substrings**
+- **Get all subsequences**

-Say we're given string `abac`, then, few of its substrings are:
+Say we're given string `abac`, then, few of its subsequences are:
 ```cpp
 abac
 aba